timothyjj/newyorktrailheads/_posts/2022-11-05-Fisher-Trail.md

 ---

-<p>Just opened in October 2022, the Fisher Trail crosses land owned by the Mohawk Hudson Land Conservancy, ultimately connecting to established trails at the <a href="https://newyorktrailheads.com/2019/02/09/Five-Rivers-Environmental-Education-Center">Five Rivers Environmental Education Center</a>.
+<p>Opened in October 2022, the Fisher Trail crosses land owned by the Mohawk Hudson Land Conservancy, ultimately connecting to established trails at the <a href="https://newyorktrailheads.com/2019/02/09/Five-Rivers-Environmental-Education-Center">Five Rivers Environmental Education Center</a>.
 The first half-mile of the Fisher Trail is designed as an accessible trail, starting with a boardwalk and leading to a wide, easy-to-traverse gravel trail winding gently through woods and fields.
 Several benches along the way offer spots to relax and enjoy the outdoors.</p>

 <p>After reaching a beautifully constructed observation deck, the trail descends steeply into a ravine, crosses the Phillipin Kill via a bridge, and climbs back up a hill to connect with the Wild Turkey Trail.
 From here, you can hike into Five Rivers and cover more trails in their trail system if desired.</p>